tizonia/tizonia-openmax-il/README.md

 ### libspotify binaries ###

-To stream music from Spotify, libspotify needs to be present in the system.
-A suitable 'libspotify' flavour for your system can be downloaded from here:
+To stream music from Spotify, libspotify needs to be present in your system.
+A suitable 'libspotify' flavour can be downloaded from Spotify's website:

     https://developer.spotify.com/technologies/libspotify/

-However, note that the Makefile(s) found in the tarballs listed in Spotify's website may or may not for you out of the box.

-Alternatively, you can download from my site patched versions of the i686 and x86_64 tarballs that should work in any regular Ubuntu or Debian-based system.
+However, the Makefile(s) found in the tarballs listed in Spotify's website may or may not work for you out of the box.
+Alternatively, you can download from my site patched versions of the i686 and x86_64 tarballs that will work in any regular Ubuntu or Debian-based system.

-E.g.: This will download and install the *x86_64* version of the library (replace *$INSTALL_DIR* with your favorite location, or *x86_64* with *i686* if you need the 32-bit versio of the library):
+E.g.: To download and install the *x86_64* version of the library, replace *$INSTALL_DIR* with your favorite location; replace *x86_64* with *i686* if you need the 32-bit version of the library):

 ```bash